-Risk Background and Impact Mitigation Trend Risk Background and Impact Mitigation Trend 5.
-Major - operational failure Link to strategy: 1235 We face risks when our satellites are in orbit when control of them or our network may fail technically or be sabotaged.
+Risk Background and Impact Mitigation Trend 5.
+Major operational failure Link to strategy: 1235 We face risks when our satellites are in orbit when control of them or our network may fail technically or be sabotaged.
 Elements of our ground network may fail or be damaged, which may affect our ability to provide services to our partners and customers.
 Our network may suffer a cyberattack that damages our service offering and reputation.
 If our service is interrupted, it may cause physical and financial damage with possible legal and financial consequences for our business.
 We build in a high degree of redundancy in our satellites, constellations and ground network, providing a high level of protection against single points of failure.
 All customer-facing systems are monitored continuously by sophisticated systems and highly skilled staff who are equipped to respond to operational emergencies.
 We buy insurance to compensate for the financial loss in the event a satellite or ground network element is damaged or lost.
 We have disaster recovery plans for satellite and network operations which are regularly tested to ensure contingency plans work.
 We are focused on ensuring our systems operate with a high degree of cyber security protection.
 We keep our Business Continuity Plans (BCP) updated and relevant to reflect lessons learned from the impact of Covid-19.
-We use FMEA tools (Failure Modes Effects Analysis) to identify, prioritise and process risks.
-7. Geo-political, environmental risk, political uncertainty including Brexit impact Link to strategy: 12345 - Where there are large downturns in the world economy affecting world trade, isk, political this can impact our business and execution of our strategy.
-This risk may be seen if there is slowdown in one of the major economics of the world, another pandemic, terrorist attack or natural disaster which would mean for our revenues to slowdown or severe delays in implementation of our strategy. - We could fail to comply with applicable international legislation and reporting requirements. - Failed Brexit trade negotiations could have a negative impact on business in the EU and government sponsored programmes. - Where there are large downturns in the world trade, and resilient in reacting to economic downthand thaving a diversified operational portfolio strategilent.
-Having a diversified operational portfolio strategy our resiliency. - We continuously monitor, review and adapt strategy in reaction to developing political economic situations.
-We assess and managerisks such as changes in government, epide natural disasters that could impact our peound business. - Inmarsat's Brexit committee analyses the information of the UK Brexit including possible failed Brotade in trade negotiations and deploys strategies and managerisks such as changes in government, epide natural disasters that could impact our peound business. - Inmarsat's Brexit committee analyses the information of the UK Brexit including possible failed Brotade in trade negotiations and deploys strategies and business in the EU and government sponsored programmes. - We continuously monitor, review and adapt strategy in reaction to developing political economic situations.
-We assess and managerisks such as changes in government, epide natural disasters that could impact our peound business. - Inmarsat's Brexit committee analyses the information of the UK Brexit including possible failed Brotade in trade negotiations and deploys strategies and business in the EU and government sponsored programmes.
-We continuously monitor, review and adapt our strategy in reaction to developing political or economic situations.
-We assess and manage new risks such as changes in government, epidemics, natural disasters that could impact our people and business.
-Inmarsat's Brexit committee analyses the impact of the UK Brexit including possible failed Brexit trade negotiations and deploys strategies and mitigation plans to minimise possible impact.
-We gain support from Carbon Intelligence, a third party company, to address Climate Change risk.
-We build strong relationships with in-country partners to gain an understanding of working relationships to manage business uncertainty and to develop and grow revenue opportunities. ~ s. rts w s, 6.
+We use FMEA tools (Failure Modes Effects Analysis) to identify, prioritise and process risks. ~ 6.
 Security risk Link to strategy: 12345 We may suffer damage to satellites, networks, information/data, systems, processes and our services to customers as a result of malicious or flawed code, unauthorised access, service denial ransom/coercion, or security compromise.
 This could also have a consequential impact on reputation, business plans and operations, and future revenue from risk averse customers.
 Remote working on an unprecedented scale has increased the risk of system compromises and data loss.
 We maintain industry-standard security measures and have increased our investment in state-of-theart cyber countermeasures and enhanced cyber security operations to improve detection and response to incidences.
 We achieved ISO 27001 Certification in 2018, List X status in 2019 and Cyber Essential Plus in 2020.
 An Independent security capabilities maturity assessment was performed which assessed our capabilities positively and we benefited from a set of recommendations for further enhancement.
 We maintain a continuous improvement programme, the progress of which is independently assessed and controls are put in place accordingly.
 We have Disaster Recovery and Business Continuity Plans In place which are regularly tested.
 We have a modern computer infrastructure that enhances protection of critical data and assets.
 We ensure that our processes are compliant with government legislation.
-8. Event leads to sharp reduction of air traffic.
-(This risk is looking at any new risks of a sharp reduction in air traffic, not commenting on the existing impact caused by Covid-19 which turned this risk into an event) Link to strategy: The world has had a few events such as 9/11, SARS, Covid-19 and the Icelandic ash cloud.
-More events like this in the future could reduce air traffic volumes sharply, which could in turn impact our business.
-Our customers may ask us to cancel or halt ongoing contracts and it could be difficult to sign new contracts.
-The Proxy Company for Inmarsat Government allows the company to manage its business in accordance with U.S. requirements enabling it to compete for U.S. government business.
-The company's response to Covid-19 has demonstrated a high level of resilience and adaptability.
-We build a broad business portfolio and ensure the company is financially robust and resilient to any sudden sharp downturn in any one of our markets.
-The pricing / commercial model for a majority of our Aviation business is subscription based and therefore does not vary with usage providing our customers with confidence in our pricing model. ~ 1
+2